guar47/dpashutskii.com_v2/content/blog/2020-06-29-how-i-became-programmer/index.md

 Recently I started feeling a bit nostalgic and decided to put my feelings in words.
 This is my story about becoming a self-taught software engineer but also about finding myself in life.

-I know there are lot of developer's stories like this, so it's my turn to write one 😃.
+I know there are a lot of developer's stories like this, so it's my turn to write one 😃.
 I hope my story could inspire or push someone in the right direction.
 And throw off some prejudices about starting to learn code when you're 30 or without a tech degree.

-In addition at the end of the post I added my advice to the beginners.
+In addition at the end of the post, I added my advice to the beginners.

 ## Starting my career